adambard/learnxinyminutes-docs/c.html.markdown

   // You can initialize an array to 0 thusly: char my_array[20] = {0};
+  // where the "{0}" part is called an "array initializer".
+  // NOTE that you get away without explicitly declaring the size of the array,
+  // IF you initialize the array on the same line.
+So, the following declaration
+  // is equivalent:
+  char my_array[] = {0};
+  // BUT, then you have to evaluate the size of the array at run-time, like this: size_t my_array_size = sizeof(my_array) / sizeof(my_array[0]);
+  // WARNING If you adopt this approach, you should evaluate the size *before*
+  // you begin passing the array to function (see later discussion), because
+  // arrays get "downgraded" to raw pointers when they are passed to functions
+  // (so the statement above will produce the wrong result inside the function).

   // Indexing an array is like other languages -- or,
   // rather, other languages are like C